Cratis/Chronicle/Documentation/tutorials/rules/index.md

 public record OpenDebitAccount(AccountId AccountId, AccountName Name, PersonId Owner);
 ```

 With this command we can now create rules for it.
-Start by creating a file in your domain (./Domain/Accounts/Debit) called `OpenDebitAccountRules`.
+Start by creating a file in your domain (./Domain/Accounts/Debit) called `OpenDebitAccountRules.cs`.
 Scaffold it with the following:

 ```csharp